fossasia/eventyay-tickets/video/docs/api/world.md

-Event configuration
+World configuration
 ===================

-The event configuration is pushed directly after authentication with a message structured as
+The world configuration is pushed directly after authentication with a message structured as

-    <- ["event.config", { … }]
+    <- ["world.config", { … }]

 The body of the configuration is strucured like this, filtered to user visibility:

     {
-        "event": {
+        "world": {
             "title": "Unsere tolle Online-Konferenz",
             "JWT_secrets": [
                 {